 Getting through the first few years of feeding your toddler can sometimes feel like a daily dietary experiment.
-Learning about the foods he can tolerate and likes takes a lot of patience and willingness on your part.
-By the time your child is close to three years old, he will probably have tried a variety of foods, and you should have a good idea about what he enjoys.
+Learning about the foods they can tolerate and likes takes a lot of patience and willingness on your part.
+By the time your child is close to three years old, they will probably have tried a variety of foods, and you should have a good idea about what they enjoy.

-But what happens when suddenly, a new food he puts in his mouth, or even a familiar food that hasn’t caused problems before, causes a reaction you didn’t expect?
+But what happens when suddenly, a new food they put in their mouth, or even a familiar food that hasn’t caused problems before, causes a reaction you didn’t expect?
 Food allergies can form at any time, and can often be revealed on the second exposure.
-As your child’s taste buds mature and he is willing to try new things, there is a chance his latest “go to” meal could reveal a hidden food allergy.
+As your child’s taste buds mature and they are willing to try new things, there is a chance his latest “go to” meal could reveal a hidden food allergy.

 Is it a food allergy?

 According to the American Academy of Pediatrics, a food allergy happens when the body’s immune system reacts against harmless proteins found in foods.
 The reaction usually happens shortly after a food is eaten and can vary from mild to severe.
 It’s important for parents to know the symptoms, so they can be sure what they are seeing is an allergy, and not just a symptom of an illness or something else.

 Additionally, toddlers can also have an intolerance to certain foods, which has nothing to do with the immune system.
 Rather, it is caused by the digestive system.
 Another part of the distinction between the two comes down to the amount of food it takes to cause a reaction.
 If your child is allergic, a very small amount of the food will produce severe reactions.
 Whereas an intolerance most likely will occur with a larger intake of food, and only result in minor symptoms.
 Your physician or healthcare provider can help you determine if a reaction to a food is a true allergy or an intolerance.